arav06/qilo/README.md

 ### Modules

-* Qping: Pings IPs specified in the list by typing 'qping' in the input
+* Qping: Pings IPs specified in the list by typing 'qping'

 * Qclear: Clears your terminal by typing 'qclear'